-Audit will FAIL.
-Mandatory checkpoint has failed, therefore Audit result is FAIL.
+The audit will FAIL.
+Mandatory checkpoint has failed, therefore the Audit result is FAIL.

 Audit Approval Threshold = 75%

-Audit will FAIL.
-Although mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than Audit Approval Threshold (75%).
+The audit will FAIL.
+Although the mandatory checkpoint is OK, the sum of successful checkpoints (70%) is lower than the Audit Approval Threshold (75%).

 Audit Approval Threshold = 75%

-Audit will be OK.
-Mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).
+The audit will be OK.
+The mandatory checkpoint is OK and the sum of successful checkpoints (80%) is higher than Audit Approval Threshold (75%).

-Only users with "Manage audits" privilege will be allowed to access Audit module.
+Only users with "Manage audits" privilege will be allowed to access the Audit module.

 You will go directly to the audit summary page for the default selected Audit.

 Kiuwan comes with an off-the-shelf Default audit.
-This audit cannot be modified by end users but can be used in any application.
-In fact this is the Audit assigned to any new application in Kiuwan by default.
+This audit cannot be modified by end-users but can be used in any application.
+This is the Audit assigned to any new application in Kiuwan by default.

 Create an Audit

-To create a new Audit, click on New link at the end of the Audits list in the left side panel.
+- To create a new Audit, click New at the end of the Audits list in the left side panel.

-Approval Threshold represents the minimum percentage of checkpoints contribution to consider the Audit as OK.
+- The Approval Threshold represents the minimum percentage of checkpoints contribution to consider the Audit as OK.
 After audit execution, this value is used to evaluate if the audit passes or not.
-Please see Audit evaluation logic above to know how this value is used in audit evaluation.
+Please see the Audit evaluation logic above to know how this value is used in audit evaluation.

-Every Audit needs to have at least 1 Checkpoint.
-Therefore, once you create an audit, the next natural step is to create checkpoints.
+- Every Audit needs to have at least 1 Checkpoint.
+Therefore, once you create an audit, the next step is to create checkpoints.

 For any selected Audit, the Checkpoints tab will show all the defined checkpoints in a table.

-To facilitate working with checkpoints when you have many, you can filter them by Name, Type or Mandatory status; in the filter panel above the table.
+To facilitate working with checkpoints, filter them by Name, Type or Mandatory status in the filter panel above the table.

-Clicking on the checkpoint Name you can modify the checkpoint details and definition.
+Click the checkpoint Name to modify the checkpoint details and definition.

 Create a Checkpoint

-To create a new checkpoint, click the Add checkpoint button.
+To create a new checkpoint, click Add checkpoint.

-Type combo allows to select between the available checkpoint types.
+The drop-down menu allows selecting between the available checkpoint types.
 Please see Checkpoint Types for an explanation.

 Available checkpoint types:

-In this example, the checkpoint evaluation will only compare with the threshold those defects of Very High priority belonging to Maintainability or Security in Java or Cobol source files.
+In the following checkpoint evaluation will only compare with the threshold those defects of Very High priority belonging to Maintainability or Security in Java or Cobol source files:

-In case you prefer that only defects of certain types be considered, click on Search defect types and select the desired rules by searching the Kiuwan rules repository.
+Click this link if you prefer that only defects of a certain type should be considered.
+Select then the desired rules by searching the Kiuwan rules repository.